gotzmann/kaissa/README.md

-# Kaissa'21
+# Kaissa 64

-Hybrid Chess Engine for Research and Fun
+Hybrid (minmax + neural nets) Chess Engine for Research and Fun

+I'm using Python chess library for research and C++ parts to implement NNUE nets